AnshSinghSonkhia/thousand-colors/README.md

 # thousand-colors
-An NPM Package with a list of 1000+ of color names & their values.
+An NPM Package with a list of 1000+ colors & their RGB values, ready to be used in your projects.

 # Installation